rajexcited/personal-finance-ui/test-cases/user/logout/logout-tc3.md

 ---
-id: logout-tc1
+id: logout-tc3
-title: logout successful by user
+title: logout when session gets timeout
 execution: manual
 created: 12/21/2024
 updated: 02/14/2025
 ---

-# Logout success by user
+# Logout when session gets timeout

 ## Title:

-User logout successful by request
+User logout when session gets timeout

 ## Description:

-Logged in user tries to logout successfully.
-When successful, user is shown a success message and only public links are shown.
+Logged in user is automatically logged out when the session gets timeout after 30 min.
+User is redirected to the login page with a session expired message.

 ## Preconditions: